Adva Rodogovsky Trauma and Loss Therapy

 Pet Loss

 Some of us who loved and lost a beloved pet experience profound grief.
 This grief can sometimes be complicated by the fact that we may have had to take difficult decision including euthanising our pet which can result with intense guilt and shame.
 Many times the bereavement over a pet is not widely understood or accepted, leaving clients feeling isolated, misunderstood and unsupported.
-I know, from experience, the pain associated with losing a beloved pet who was a family member.
+I know, from experience, the pain associated with losing a beloved pet who was a family member and keen to support clients who face similar expressions.

 Hopelessness